 Maintain transparency, and keep thorough documentation.

-Visit the Magento website to learn how Magento helps merchants comply with applicable legal obligations.
+Visit our website to learn how Adobe helps merchants comply with applicable legal obligations.

 For data flow diagrams and database entity mapping, see the Personal Information Reference.